 1.Donate to charities supporting the industry

 There are a raft of charities that have already mobilised to help those, especially freelancers, who don't have any money to support themselves as opportunities and productions shut down across the UK.
-A few of them are www.actingforothers.co.uk, www.royalvarietycharity.org, www.actorsbenevolentfund.co.uk while artists such as Paul Taylor-Mills and Bryony Kimmings have set up funds and initiatives to help those in need.
+A few of them are www.actingforothers.co.uk, www.royalvarietycharity.org, www.actorsbenevolentfund.co.uk.
+The "Shows Must Go On" and the Theatre Artists Fund campaigns has already been making millions for those in need.

 2. Buy venue memberships